Progressive Adventism: Adventist Today Conference

-The publishers of the magazine Adventist Today held its first conference in 1998, a camp meeting in Riverside, CA.
+The publishers of the magazine Adventist Today held its first conference in 1998, a camp meeting in Riverside, California.

 Spiritual Renaissance Retreat

-The Spiritual Renaissance Retreat was an annual event (1994-2013) hosted by John and Joan Hughson of Pacific Union College Church, and co-sponsored by Adventist Forum and Adventist Today.
+The Spiritual Renaissance Retreat was an annual event (1994–2013) hosted by John and Joan Hughson of Pacific Union College Church, and co-sponsored by Adventist Forum and Adventist Today.
 Held in Monterey, California, it was based partly on the annual retreat concept popularized by Bill Clinton.
 The featured speaker in 2008 was former Adventist Desmond Ford of Good News Unlimited.

 Relations with others

 Relations with other Christians

 Progressive Adventists claim that they display an open and inclusive attitude towards other Christians and other beliefs and doctrines that differ from the Adventist church.
 Other Christians such as Tony Campolo has had positive experiences speaking on numerous Adventist university campuses.
 Clark Pinnock gave very favourable reviews of Alden Thompson's Inspiration, despite the significant attention given to Ellen White in the content, and Richard Rice's theology textbook Reign of God.
 Pinnock was also impressed by Richard Rice's book The Openness of God, and later was the editor for another work of the same name, contributed by authors Rice, John E. Sanders and others.

 The evangelical Christian Research Institute has offered "a hand of fellowship and encouragement" to what they describe as Evangelical Adventism.

 Progressive Adventists claim they are supportive or appreciate those statements by Ellen White which affirm other Christians, such as the instruction to come near to ministers of other denominations, to pray with and for them.

 Some authors report increased mixing of Progressive Adventists joining with other Christians worshiping on Sunday rather than the Sabbath.
-For instance in North America, "It’s not uncommon to find a member in church on Sabbath morning who, on another day, joins a study group of a different denomination or no denomination."
+For instance in North America, "It's not uncommon to find a member in church on Sabbath morning who, on another day, joins a study group of a different denomination or no denomination."